How would you describe Putney High Junior School?

 What trips do you offer?

-Lessons are enriched and complemented by a full and varied range of educational outings, as well as on-site visits by speakers, workshops leaders, and authors.
+We offer a full and varied range of educational outings, as well as on-site visits by speakers, workshops leaders, and authors.

 Residential trips are offered to Years 4, 5, and 6.